Do you know what you’re doing for dinner? Are you planning to stop at the grocery store today to pick up something for tonight?

 To make it easier, we have the same basic routine for our meals: brunch on Sunday morning, a bigger Sunday dinner, two simple meals during the week, and leftovers in between.
 He digs through the recipes and chooses some options.
 I keep notes in the upper corner of my recipes that let him know if it’s a weekend, weekday, or Crock Pot recipe so he can choose accordingly.

 After picking the recipes, I check the pantry and make my grocery lists.
-My husband and I divide and conquer: he gets anything from the Co-Op in Urbana after work on Fridays while I will hit the regular grocery store for everything else whenever my schedule allows.
+My partnerand I divide and conquer: he gets anything from the co-op after work on Fridays while I will hit the regular grocery store for everything else whenever my schedule allows.

 Sunday mornings are usually reserved for cooking.
 In addition to prepping my two Sunday meals, I also take care of my lunches and the breakfasts for my husband and daughter: an 8×10 baked egg dish with a variety of ingredients (broccoli and goat cheese; mozzarella and tomato; green chiles and cheddar).
 Each weekday morning, they get a hot, home cooked meal that I only have to heat up during the busy morning.